pelevesque/skeletor/README.md

 - A detailed cascading style system to decorate the wireframe, joints, and shapes.
 - A comprehensive tagging system to retain track of skeletons and bones.
 - A skeleton boundary system for collision detection.
+- A fast learning curve.
 - A clean and comprehensive API.
-- A fast learning curve.
 - Clean source code.
+- Good documentation.
 - Unit tests for better development and testing.

 ## To do